Code-Institute-Submissions/MS1-8MegStick/README.md

 be professional but not corporate.

 Below is the brand colour pallet for 8 Meg Stick Records.
 Whilst these form the foundation of the colour scheme other strong colours will be required to support vibrant accents on the website.
-Bold use of band photograpy and imagery is encouraged.
+Bold use of band photography and imagery is encouraged.

 | Description | Hex Colour Value |
 | --- | ----------- |